top of page

 The noun 'prolepsis' has its etymological roots in the Greek word 'πρόληψις' (prolepsis), derived from 'πρό' (pro), meaning 'before,' and 'λαμβάνω' (lambanō), meaning 'to take' or 'to seize.'
 In ancient Greek rhetoric and argumentation, a 'prolepsis' referred to the act of addressing or refuting potential arguments or objections before they were even presented by one's opponents.
 It involved anticipating and countering opposing viewpoints in advance.
 The term 'prolepsis' was later adopted into Latin as 'prolepsis,' retaining its fundamental meaning.
 In modern contexts, 'prolepsis' is used in discourse and argumentation to preemptively address and respond to potential counterarguments or objections, emphasizing the ability to anticipate and consider opposing viewpoints in a comprehensive and persuasive manner.

-Quiz: Find the meaning of the noun prolepsis:
+Find the correct meaning of the noun prolepsis:

 Try Again!